skullchap/vibechan/README.md

 ## 🛠️ How To Contribute

+**New to VibeChan?**
+Check out our [CONTRIBUTORS.md](CONTRIBUTORS.md) file to get an overview of the project architecture and learn how everything works!

 1. Fork the repo
 2. Fire up your favorite AI coding environment
 3. Prompt your way into a new feature, fix, or chaos